The 5 most valuable sought after sterling silver flatware patterns

 Eloquence Sterling by Lunt

-Lunt Silversmiths sterling silver is known for the unique design elegance that its patterns have and it has been part of the Lunt family heritage since the early 1900s in Greenfield, Massachusetts.
-Beyond the elegance, Lunt sterling silver has a variety of patterns over years of existence, all patterns representing outstanding quality and craftsmanship, like their Eloquence sterling silver pattern.
-Eloquence was debuted in 1953, and it is considered a”flagship” pattern for Lunt.
-The pattern consists of wonderfully ornate handles that are pierced in four places, which isolates the plain center, making it stand out in elegance.
+Lunt Silversmiths creates sterling silver with distinctive, elegant designs and has proudly carried this family heritage since the early 1900s in Greenfield, Massachusetts.
+Beyond the elegance, Lunt sterling silver has a variety of patterns over years of existence, all representing outstanding quality and craftsmanship, like their Eloquence sterling silver pattern.
+Eloquence debuted in 1953 and is considered a “flagship” pattern for Lunt.
+The pattern consists of wonderfully ornate handles pierced in four places, isolating the plain center and making it elegant.

 Lunt and Bowlen Company took over A.F.
 Towle Co. in 1902, which had original sterling patterns dating back to 1883 that became a part of Lunt sterling flatware.
 In 1935, they changed their name to Lunt Silversmiths.